Carl Brandon Society: CBS Parallax and Kindred Awards

 Inaugurated in 2005, the Carl Brandon Parallax Award is a juried award given to works of speculative fiction created by a self-identified person of color.
 The 2005 Parallax, the first to be awarded, went to Walter Mosley for his young adult novel 47.

 Inaugurated in 2005, the Carl Brandon Kindred Award is a juried award given to any work of speculative fiction dealing with issues of race and ethnicity; nominees may be of any racial or ethnic group.
 The 2005 Kindred Award went to Susan Vaught for her young adult novel, Stormwitch.

-The awards were not given for years from 2012-2018, but resumed with awards for 2019.
+The awards were not given for years from 2012 to 2018, but resumed with awards for 2019.